Online Differentially Private Synthetic Data Generation: Online synthetic data

 \subsection{Main algorithm}

-We can now introduce our main algorithm for online differentially private synthetic data release, described formally in Algorithm~\ref{alg: online_final}.
-It can be summarized in the following steps: \begin{enumerate} \item Refine a binary partition of $\Omega=[0,1]^d$ as time $t$ grows.
+We can now introduce our main algorithm for online differentially private synthetic data release for the case, described formally in Algorithm~\ref{alg: online_final}.

+Algorithm~\ref{alg: online_final} uses the dynamic partition of the domain to generate synthetic data dynamically by adding dependent noise to perturb the counts of true data in each subregion.
+More precisely, it consists of the following steps: \begin{enumerate} \item Refine a binary partition of $\Omega=[0,1]^d$ as time $t$ grows.
 Equivalently, the tree $\mathcal T$ encoding the binary partition grows over time in the breath-first search order.
-We will refine the partition and create all sub-regions $\Omega_{\theta}$ for all $|\theta| = j$ at time $t_j=2^j$.
-Note that any sub-region $\Omega_\theta$ with $|\theta|=j$ in Algorithm~\ref{alg: online_final} only exists from level $j$: before level $|\theta|$ it was not created and after time $t_{j+1}$ it will be refined.
+We will refine the partition and create all sub-regions $\Omega_{\theta}$ for all $|\theta| = j$ at timestamp $t_j=\lceil 2^j/\e\rceil$.
+We say $t$ is of level $j$ if $t_j\leq t<t_{j+1}$, or equivalently $\mathcal T$ has depth $j$.

+Note that any sub-region $\Omega_\theta$ with $|\theta|=j$ in Algorithm~\ref{alg: online_final} only exists from level $j$: before level $|\theta|$ it was not created and after time $t_{j+1}$ it still exists and will be refined.

-\item For each existing region $\Omega_{\theta}$ at time $t$, we output a perturbed count $N_{\theta}^{(t)}$ using a new \textit{Inhomogeneous Sparse Counting Algorithm} described in Algorithm~\ref{alg: inhomogeneous_sparse_couting}.
-For each subregion $\Omega_\theta$, an online counting subroutine $\cA_\theta$ starts as soon as $\Omega_\theta$ is created, and it outputs a noisy count in every perturbation step.
-Privacy and accuracy guarantees for Algorithm~\ref{alg: inhomogeneous_sparse_couting} are given in Section~\ref{sec: onlinecounting}.
+\item For each existing region $\Omega_{\theta}$ at time $t$, to count the number of data in $\Omega_\theta$ privately, we output a perturbed count $N_{\theta}^{(t)}$ using a new \textit{Inhomogeneous Sparse Counting Algorithm} described in Algorithm~\ref{alg: inhomogeneous_sparse_couting}.
+For each subregion $\Omega_\theta$, an online counting subroutine $\cA_\theta$ starts as soon as $\Omega_\theta$ is created, and it outputs a noisy count for every time $t$ afterward.
+Privacy and accuracy guarantees for Algorithm~\ref{alg: inhomogeneous_sparse_couting} are given in Part~\ref{sec: onlinecounting} of Section~\ref{sec: syn_data}.